 When a medical mistake, car accident, or carelessness of any kind causes a fatal injury, the person at fault should be held accountable.
-Wrongful death attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office with any questions you may have about a potential claim or Ohio’s statute of limitations.
+Wrongful death attorney Chris Mellino welcomes you to contact our Cleveland office with any questions you may have about a potential claim or Ohio’s statute of limitations.

 Can I File a Wrongful Death Claim for Medical Malpractice?